-

 Home Enteral Tube Feeding

-- any patient who has a feeding tube in situ, for either short or long term
+- patients who has a feeding tube in situ

 Nutrition Support